Awdesh/QuoteBot/README.md

 # FortuneCookie Bot

-A fortune cookie bot that will tell fortune every day.
+A fortune cookie bot that will tell fortune every morning.